 FCAP has a variety of loan programs available including:

-- Small Business Loan Fund: This flexible financing tool supports small business growth and job creation in Ohio’s underserved communities.
-Borrowers are primarily for-profit and nonprofit businesses with an established financial history that are unable to obtain a loan through traditional financing.
+- Small Business Loan: This flexible financing tool supports small business growth and job creation in Ohio’s underserved communities.
+Borrowers are primarily for-profit businesses with an established financial history that are unable to obtain a loan through traditional financing.
 Funds can be used to acquire and renovate commercial real estate, machinery or equipment and in some cases for working capital.
 The U.S. Small Business Administration loan program is also available for existing, for-profit small businesses.
-The maximum loan amount is $250,000 and requires a minimum 10% cash equity investment.
+The maximum loan amount is $1,000,000 and requires a minimum 10% cash equity investment.
 Funds may be used to purchase, expand or improve business real estate or purchase business equipment or other assets.
 Community Advantage loans are guaranteed by the SBA.

 Read our success stories!